dollmetzer/colorflood/README.md

 - unpacking routine

+- moves countdown.
+Zero stops game

 Not working until now:

-- no detection if all possible moves are made

 - no detection, if the countdown is on zero